rocky-linux/documentation/docs/guides/automation/anacron.md

 ## User use

-In order to make certain files run within these automatically defined times, all you need to do is to copy the script file to the relevant directory and make sure that it has ** x execution permission (chmod +x) ** .
-Therefore, you only need to let the system automatically run the script at one of these scheduled times, which makes the automation task very easy.
+To make certain files run within these automatically defined times, all you need to do is to copy the script file to the relevant directory and verify that it has ** x execution permission (chmod +x) ** .
+Therefore, you only need to let the system automatically run the script at one of these scheduled times, which simplifies the automation task.

-Let's use cron.daily to illustrate the execution process of /etc/anacrontab:
+Let us use cron.daily to illustrate the run process of /etc/anacrontab:

-1. `anacron` reads the ** /var/spool/anacron/cron.daily ** file, and the content of the file shows the time of the last execution.
+1. `anacron` reads the ** /var/spool/anacron/cron.daily ** file, and the content of the file shows the time of the last run.
-2. Compared with the current time, if the difference between the two times exceeds 1 day, the cron.daily job will be executed.
+2. Compared with the current time, if the difference between the two times exceeds 1 day, the cron.daily job will run.
-3. This work can only be performed from 03:00-22:00.
+3. This work can only run from 03:00-22:00.
-4. Check whether a file is executed after 5 minutes after booting.
-When the first one is executed, it will be randomly delayed for 0～45 minutes to execute the next one.
+4. Verify whether a file runs after 5 minutes after booting.
+When the first one runs, it will be randomly delayed for 0～45 minutes to run the next one.
-5. Use the nice parameter to specify the default priority, and use the run-parts parameter to execute all executable files in the /etc/cron.daily/ directory.
+5. Use the nice parameter to specify the default priority, and use the run-parts parameter to run all executable files in the /etc/cron.daily/ directory.

 ## Related Commands